thirumurthis/Learnings/k8s/Linkerd_RancherDesktop_service_mesh/Install_setup_notes.md

 #### Inject Linkerd proxy - manually

-  - In order to maunally inject, we need to use linkerd cli command.
+  - In order to manually inject, we need to use linkerd cli command.
   - Once we build the deployment descriptor yaml file, we need to pass the file to `linkerd inject` command

 ```